patricekrakow/play-with-pact/README.md

 1) Verifying a pact between Thingies Consumer Example and Thingies Provider Example Given has one thingy with '123' as an thingyId - get one thingy
     1.1) has a matching body
-           expected 'application/json;charset=utf-8' body but was 'text/html;charset=utf-8'
+           / -> Expected body Present(27 bytes) but was empty
     1.2) has status code 200
            expected 200 but was 404
-    1.3) includes header 'Content-Type' with value 'application/json; charset=utf-8'
+    1.3) includes header 'Content-Type' with value '"application/json; charset=utf-8"'
-           Expected header 'Content-Type' to have value 'application/json; charset=utf-8' but was 'text/html; charset=utf-8'
+           Expected header 'Content-Type' to have value '"application/json; charset=utf-8"' but was ''
-2) Failed to load pact - Failed to load pact 'http://localhost' - Request failed - error sending request for url (http://localhost/): error trying to connect: tcp connect error: No connection could be made because the target machine actively refused it. (os error 10061)

-There were 2 pact failures
+There were 1 pact failures
 ```

 The verification obviously fails as the test data invented by the _consumer_ does not match the test/real data used by the _provider_.